DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-11-showing-when-an-offer-will-be-automatically-declined.md

 - If the application will be rejected tomorrow night it will say “1 day to make decision”.
 - If the application will be rejected 2 or more days from now it will say, for example, “2 days to make decision”.

-We'll reflect these changes in the application.
+We’ll reflect these changes in the application.

 - If the application will be rejected tonight it will say, for example, “This application will be automatically rejected at the end of today (15 August 2020 at 11:59pm) if you do not make a decision.”
 - If the application will be rejected tomorrow night it will say, for example, “This application will be automatically rejected at the end of tomorrow (16 August 2020 at 11:59pm) if you do not make a decision.”